ARAIDevHub/arai_ai_agents/docs/how-to-guides.md

 ## 9. Troubleshooting

 - **Conda Environment Not Found**
-  Ensure you spelled the environment name correctly or re-run `conda activate aria_ai_agents`.
+  Ensure you spelled the environment name correctly or re-run `conda activate arai_ai_agents`.

 - **Credential Errors**
   Double-check environment variables are set in your `.env` or system variables.
 Make sure you restart the shell if you updated `.env`.